remarkablemark/inline-style-parser/README.md

 ## License

 MIT.
-See [license](https://github.com/reworkcss/css/blob/v2.2.4/LICENSE) from original project.
+See the [license](https://github.com/reworkcss/css/blob/v2.2.4/LICENSE) from the original project.